Karim Ziani

-Karim Koceila Yanis Ziani (كريم زياني; born 17 August 1982) is an Algerian former professional footballer.
+Karim Koceila Yanis Ziani (كريم زياني; born 17 August 1982) is a former professional footballer.
 He played in different midfield positions but was best known as a playmaker.
-He is now the sporting director of JS Kabylie.
+Born in France, he represented Algeria at international level.

 Ziani is considered a national hero by many Algerians as it was his cross that led to the goal that put Algeria into their first World Cup since 1986 at the expense of bitter rivals Egypt.
 He played at the 2004 and 2010 Africa Cup of Nations, the latter in which Algeria finished fourth and the 2010 FIFA World Cup in South Africa.
 Overall, he participated in 62 official matches for the Algerian national team and scored five goals.

 Club career

 Ziani began his football career in 1995 with the junior side of Racing Club de Paris at the age of 13.

 Troyes

 In 1998, Ziani was spotted by scouts from Troyes and was subsequently brought into their youth academy.
 Playing for the youth team there garnered a significant amount of keen admirers interested in him, including the likes of Lens and Nantes.
 In 2001, having spent three seasons playing with the youth team and because of the level of interest, the president of Troyes offered Ziani a five-year deal, which in turn was his first professional contract.
 With Ziani agreeing to a five-year deal, he was immediately promoted to the senior squad by Alain Perrin at the age of 17 and was assigned the number 17 shirt.
 He made his professional debut on 8 December 2001 against SC Bastia coming on as a substitute, replacing David Hamed in the 72nd minute.
 After making a few substitute appearances, he made his first start on 3 March 2002 in a 1–0 loss to Lille, playing the entire match, adding up to a total of eight in the 2001–02 season.
 He became a regular in the 2002–03 season as he participated in a total of 24 games.
 After subsequently spending two seasons playing for Troyes in Ligue 1, the club was relegated to Ligue 2 at the end of the 2002–03 season.
 Whilst in Ligue 2, during the 2003–04 season, Ziani played 28 games in total and scored his first professional goal against FC Rouen, in the 9th minute with the score ending 3–0.
 He spent the following season mostly on the bench for Troyes and with interest from other clubs being shown, Troyes had decided to part ways with Ziani.
 Turkish club Rivaspor had made a bid but could not negotiate a contract with Ziani, as Ziani had put in a condition which Rivaspor rejected.
 Ziani revealed the condition merely as having Madjid Bougherra have a trial with the club to display his qualities as they had both travelled to Turkey and Ziani would have liked a compatriot with him at the club as he was only 19 at the time.
 When Rivaspor rejected the condition, both Ziani and Bougherra left Turkey together.